Mountain Safety & Operations Info.

 BIKING/HIKING/LIFT RIDING/CLIMBING CODE:

-All guests must check in at the ticket window at the Main Lodge upon arrival and have a signed waiver (adults must sign for children) and a valid ticket or access band when visiting.
+All guests must check in at the ticket window at the Main Lodge upon arrival and have a signed waiver and a valid ticket or access band when visiting.
 Guests 12 and Under need to be accompanied by an adult.
 In order to ride the chairlift, children must be able to sit up next to an adult.
 Baby carriers, large coolers and back packs are not allowed on the lift.
 Do not bike/hike/climb alone.
 Be safe, wear a helmet when engaging in biking/climbing activities at West Mountain.
 Wear proper athletic shoes and gear for your visit.
 Know your ability and do not try to exceed it.
 If in doubt, seek help.
 You can always ask a mountain attendant for assistance.
 Do not stop where you obstruct a trail or cannot be seen by other mountain users.
 Be aware of others on our mixed use trails.
 Observe all CLOSED TRAIL signs, barriers and caution ropes.
 Do not ride/hike/climb off designated trails.
 Do not disturb animals or plants on the mountain.
 No fires. smoking or pets are allowed on West Mountain property.
 Biking, Hiking, Climbing, or any other activity are not allowed on the property during non-business hours.

-Mountain Biking SAFETY
+Mountain Biking Safety Details: